I had a revelation during a recent visit to the Titanic artifact exhibit.

 Although it was a riveting experience, I couldn’t help but feel sorry about the tragic end of the lives of the thousands of unknowing passengers who placed their trust in this sturdy and magnificent ship that was considered to be “practically unsinkable” by those who built it at the turn of the 19th century.

-One could draw a parallel between the fate of the Titanic and the fate of the personal realities of a vast majority of individuals.
+We could draw a parallel between the fate of the Titanic and the fate of the personal realities of many individuals.
 As we navigate through the waters of life, many of us choose to not see the potential “icebergs” that we can hit and which cause our ship to “sink”.
-We also lack the impetus to prepare our “life boats”, which can support us in case we do hit one.
+We lack the insight to prepare our “life boats”, to rescue us in case we do hit one.

 Despite all the signs and warnings, many still choose to go through life pretending that everything is smooth sailing until they hit an iceberg – confirming their suspicion of a partner who was not being faithful, getting fired from a job that their heart wasn’t in, or receiving a disturbing diagnosis from the doctor because they refused to change their lifestyle.

 No matter how much we try to deceive ourselves, the truth of our lives will always catch up on us.
-There is a prevailing divine order that ensures that we are always fully conscious of the consequences of our choices through our intuition.
-This wellspring of inner guidance will unfailingly make us aware of the reality of our situation through feelings, sensation and hunches.
+There is a prevailing divine order that ensures that we are always fully conscious of the consequences of our choices.

-Most people are unaware that they are gifted with this inner GPS that can give them guidance.
+Most people are unaware that they are gifted with an inner GPS that can guide them out of troubled waters.
 Others choose to deliberately ignore it by consciously blocking it or by numbing it with drugs, alcohol and other forms of addiction.
-They prefer the comfort and instant gratification that comes from staying ignorant.
-They know that facing the truth might necessitate uncomfortable changes and uncertainty.

 What most people don’t realize is that the sense of security that’s derived from being ignorant about a problematic situation is a fleeting illusion.
-Choosing to stay blind to the truth is not going to make the issue disappear but will intensify it to a point where we cannot disregard it any longer.
+Choosing to stay blind to the truth isn’t going to make the issue disappear but only intensify it to a point where we cannot disregard it any longer.

-Until we acknowledge the problems within a situation, we are incapable of creating meaningful change in our lives.
-Progress can only occur once we are willing to lay all the cards on the table and analyze them.
-Only then can we find a way to release ourselves from the shackles of our perceived limitations and claim our dreams.
+Until we acknowledge the problems within a situation, we’re incapable of creating meaningful change in our lives.
+Progress can only when we’re willing to lay all the cards on the table and take a good hard look at them.

-If you are someone who suspects that you are under the deceptive spell of ignorance, here are ten key questions you should ask yourself to work through it:
+If you’re someone who suspects that you are under the deceptive spell of ignorance, here are ten key questions you should ask yourself to work through it:

 - In which specific area/situation in your life do you believe that you are choosing to not face the truth?

-- What is it that you are specifically choosing to ignore in this situation?
+- What is it that you’re choosing to ignore in this situation?

 - What is it that is blocking you from facing the reality of your situation?